antoineco/aco-yum_autoupdate/README.md

 ##Setup

-autoupdate will affect the following parts of your system:
+yum_autoupdate will affect the following parts of your system:

 * yum-cron package and service
 * yum cron configuration file(s)